LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W10-D2-Review-FunctionsandScope.md

-# Scope
+## Scope

-*Scope* means the part of a program in which a variable is recognized by JavaScript.
+*Scope* means the part of a program in which a variable is considered visible and valid by JavaScript.

 Variables (or constants, or objects) can be defined as *local* to a block of code or *global* (visible to the entire program).

-## Blocks of code
+### Blocks of code

-There are a number of code structures that create blocks of code where local variables can be defined:
+There are a number of code structures that create blocks of code where local variables can be declared:

-### Functions
+#### Functions

 Example: